owatsuki/owatsuki/README.md

 ## ☕Who I Am

-I'm Owatsuki — a Computer Science student who cares about clean code, solid architecture, and building tools that actually help people.
+I'm Gustavo — a Computer Science student who cares about clean code, solid architecture, and building tools that actually help people.

 I have a critical mindset by nature.
 I don't like black boxes, so I tend to go deep into how things operate under the hood — understanding systems, not just making them run.